MilesHD/intro-to-js/session-1/session-1-transcript.md

 ## Syntax

-JavaScript's syntax borrows heavily from Java and other C-like languages such as Pearl.
 The fundamental building blocks of a JavaScript program are statements, which are made of one or more expressions.
 An expression produces a value, and a statement affects change in the world.
 By world, I mean the context of your program, and every statement in your program should move the problem state of your world toward its solution state.
 You name all the variables, functions, properties, and function arguments in your world with identifiers.

 An identifier may be one or more characters in the following format:
- - The first letter must be a ltter, and underscore (_), or a dollar sign ($)
+ - The first letter must be a letter, and underscore, or a dollar sign.
  - All other characters may be letters, underscores, dollar signs, or numbers.
  - use camelCase
  - everything is case sensitive

+JavaScript's syntax borrows heavily from Java and other C-like languages such as Pearl.
 Also, JavaScript uses C-style comments for single line comments `// comment here` and block level comments
 ```
 /*